 We’re aware that many readers, who are British citizens, want information about passports post Brexit.

 Of course, British citizens will be very welcome in Lanzarote after Brexit, but a few things will change, so we’ll keep this page updated for you.

 Passports and Visas

-You will need to have at least 6 months clear on your passport at the start of your visit.
-You can check your passport’s validity at this page.
-UK Passport checker.
+You will need to have at least 3 months clear on your passport at the start of your visit, but the passport must also have been issued within the last ten years.

 Important: Some British passports have previously been renewed with unexpired months from a previous passport added on.
-As passport validity is taken as ten years from date of issue, this could cause a problem, so please use the checker above to make sure yours is OK for entry after Brexit, in the event of no deal.
+As passport validity is taken as ten years from date of issue, this could cause a problem.

 You do not need a visa to travel to Lanzarote, or any other country in the Schengen area, but your stay will be limited to 90 days in any 180 rolling day period in the Schengen area.
 The advice is to retain tickets or receipts to show when you entered the Schengen zone.

 British citizens will no longer be able to use the EU lane at border crossing points.
 You may be asked for information about your stay and to ensure you are able to support yourself when here.
 Your passport will be stamped on entering and leaving.

 The Spanish government has agreed to continue to provide healthcare for British visitors currently.

 Our advice is to ensure you have adequate travel insurance.

-Currently, the Spanish government has agreed that holders of British driving licences will not require an international driving permit for a period of at least nine months after Brexit.
+Currently, the Spanish government has agreed that holders of British driving licences will not require an international driving permit when visiting as a tourist.

 Moving to Lanzarote